-On the 95th birth anniversary of Indian physicist Dr Vikram Sarabhai today, here are some interesting and lesser known facts on the life of the visionary scientist
+On the death anniversary of Indian physicist Dr Vikram Sarabhai, here are some interesting and lesser known facts on the life of the visionary scientist

 Dr Vikram Sarabhai with wife, the renowned dancer Mrinalini Sarabhai and their son Kartikeya Sarabhai.
 File pic/AFP

 Dr Vikram Sarabhai, who was considered the Father of Indian space program, was born on 12th August 1919 in Ahmedabad, Gujarat.
 His father Ambalal Sarabhai was an affluent industrialist and owned many mills in Gujarat.

 He matriculated from the Gujarat College in Ahmedabad and later moved to England and joined St. John's College, University of Cambridge.